basiqio-oss/account-verification-v3/README.md

 ### 2. API key setup

 If you haven't already, [Sign-up](https://dashboard.basiq.io/login) to the Basiq API service and grab your API key for your application (via the [Developer Dashboard](https://dashboard.basiq.io/)).

-:warning: Don't forget to configure your dashboard appropriately - especially your redirect URL.
-Read more about that [here](https://api.basiq.io/docs/dash-configuration).

 Once you have a Basiq API key, move the sample `.env.sample` file to `.env.local` and paste in your Basiq API key next to `BASIQ_API_KEY=`